Quito & Galapagos Islands Trip Details

 All Under30Experiences trips are accompanied by experienced Trip Leaders.

-The goal of the Trip Leader is to facilitate an awesome experience and help our travelers have the best trip possible.
-They will provide information on the places you are traveling through, offer suggestions for things to do and see, recommend great local eateries, and introduce you to our local friends.
+The goal of our every Trip Leader is to facilitate an awesome experience and help our travelers have the best trip possible.
+They will provide information on the places you are traveling through, offer suggestions for things to do and see, recommend great local eating venues, and introduce you to our local friends.

-You can expect them to have a broad general knowledge of the regions visited on the trip, including historical, cultural, religious, and social aspects.
+Moreover, you can expect them to have a broad general knowledge of the countries you visit, including historical, cultural, religious, and social aspects.

 Packing List